namoopsoo/namoopsoo.github.io/content/post/2025-06-26-medical-anecdote.md

 My thinking was now that sounds like a crazy amount of money for a non emergency procedure, done calmly by appointment.

  Per https://www.fairhealthconsumer.org/,  the typical cost is $60 based on the ICD codes.
-Ans I feel lucky that at least I'm getting bills that have the actual procedure codes, because I can look up the procedure, and I can see, what the typical charge is for this very specific type of xray.
+But I feel lucky that at least I'm getting bills that have the procedure codes, because I can look up the procedure, and I can see, what the expected charge is for this very specific type of xray.
 So it was one code for wrist for the hands.

 ## Okay so back to  Kraków.

-our guide, he helped so much, he found me ice for my face,
+Our guide, he helped so much, he found me ice for my face,

 We found a pharmacy nearby, 2nd attached too da doctors offi office, Wi.
 Event inside, they could not help, but offered to take my blood pressure.
-And she said the closest hospital was in Nowy Targ.
+And she said the closest hospital was in Nowy Targ, a town nearby.

-I felt super - glad. we were with our guide who was going to toke is to see another castle, but for now instead we went to the hospital.
+I felt super - glad. we were with our guide who was going to toke is to see another castle, but for now instead he agreed to take us to the hospital.

 I pickup a number, on a Tuesday, maybe after 5pm, so this was perhaps a mistake.
 I go to the intake with my number okay,